abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 allinurl:microsoft copilot
 ```

+It will include results, which contain both microsoft and copilot in their URL.

 ### The `intitle:` and `allintitle` operators

 To show only the results which have a single specified word in the title of the page and rest of the words anywhere: